 Front End Methodologies

-As a front end programming expert, you will be working with CSS – a lot of CSS!
+As a front end programming expert, however, you will be working with CSS – a lot of CSS!
 Therefore, you need to know what methodology to follow so that you can write code that you understand and can easily maintain.
 This is even more important for projects that are very large in size and scope.

 You can always invent your own methodology.
 But if you don’t want to put in that extra effort, you can go over these five common CSS methodologies.